 Isn’t the process straightforward?
 Following the above steps, we can easily replace the sky in a photo using Photoshop.

-This type of replacement works is a great way to enhance the beauty of real estate images.
-However, do the practice of the process, soon you will also be an expert on this technique for sure.
+This type of Photoshop sky replacement work is a great way to enhance the beauty of real estate images.
+First, however, do the practice of the process.
+Soon you will also be an expert on this technique for sure.

 You may read: